gajananan/integrity-shield-testscenario/01_tester-setup/PREPARE_TEST_ENV.md

-# Prepare Test Enviornment to test IShield with RHACM
+# Prepare Test Enviornment to test Integrity Shield with RHACM

 ## Goal:
-- User can setup a test environment in which IShield can be tested with RHACM.
+- User can setup a test environment in which Integrity Shield can be tested with RHACM.

 ## Prerequisite:
 - Minimum two OpenShift Clusters: ACM HUB Cluster and a ACM Managed Cluster attached to it.